brucefan1983/GPUMD/README.md

 * Go to the directory where you can see `src`.
 * Type `src/gpumd < examples/input_gpumd.txt` to run the examples in `examples/gpumd`.
 * Type `src/phonon < examples/input_phonon.txt` to run the examples in `examples/phonon`.
-* Please read the manual (https://gpumd.zheyongfan.org) to study the examples.
-These examples should get you started.

 ## Manual
 * We only maintain the online manual now: https://gpumd.zheyongfan.org